GStreamer/gstreamer/markdown/application-development/advanced/interfaces.md

 ## The Color Balance interface

-The colorbalance interface is a way to control video-related properties on an element, such as brightness, contrast and so on.
+The `GstColorBalance` interface is a way to control video-related properties on an element, such as brightness, contrast and so on.
 It's sole reason for existence is that, as far as its authors know, there's no way to dynamically register properties using `GObject`.

-The colorbalance interface is implemented by several plugins, including xvimagesink and the Video4linux2 elements.
+The colorbalance interface is implemented by several plugins, including `xvimagesink`, `glimagesink` and the `Video4linux2` elements.

 ## The Video Overlay interface

-The Video Overlay interface was created to solve the problem of embedding video streams in an application window.
+The `GstVideoOverlay` interface was created to solve the problem of embedding video streams in an application window.
 The application provides a window handle to an element implementing this interface, and the element will then use this window handle to draw on